iobroker-community-adapters/ioBroker.shelly/docs/en/faq.md

 ## Can I switch between CoAP and MQTT?
 What will happen?

 You can re-configure your instance at any time.
-You will not loose any objects or states and everything will stay the same.
-Just the communication method changes changes in the background.
+You will not lose any objects or states and everything will stay the same.
+Just the communication method changes in the background.

 ## Is it possible to connect the Shelly adapter to an existing MQTT broker?